 Qualification and recognition

-On successful completion learners will receive the MEM40105 Certificate IV in Engineering qualification.
+On completion, you will receive the MEM40105 Certificate IV in Engineering.

 How to apply